jenkinsci/jenkins-charm/README.md

 --------------------

-If you wish to perform custom configuration of either the master or slave servers, you can branch this charm and add install hooks into hooks/install.d.
+If you wish to perform custom configuration of either the master or slave services, you can branch this charm and add install hooks into hooks/install.d.

-These will be executed when the main install, config-changed or upgrade charm hooks are executed.
+These will be executed when the main install, config-changed or upgrade-charm hooks are executed (as the config-changed and upgrade-charm hooks just call install)..

 Additional hooks are executed in the context of the install hook so may use any variables which are defined in this hook.